justqnoo/byzanlol/README.md

 https://tencenttechnologies.edgeone.app/
 ```
 # Password
 How to access the site?
-A: click on the site then type "erer111" then press rightshift doesn work on ipads unless you have a keyboard irl
+A: click on the site then type "erer111" then press rightshift doesn work on ipads with virtual keyboards.